 For this checklist, we encourage you to use HubSpot's free tool to keep track of your information.

 Define your target audience

 If you want to ensure that your content is hitting the mark, make sure you're writing for your target audience.
 Do you have a single buyer persona that you create content for, or serve a variety of audiences?
-If you're unsure how to create a buyer persona, we encourage you to check out this other blog post to start.

 Plan new page titles

 If traffic is down, one place to start is with the page title.

 Does it have your keyword in it?

 Is it relevant to the page content?

 Is it clear what your audience can find there?

 As we mentioned in our preview blog post, meta descriptions should stick around and under 150 characters to maximize space on search engine previews.
 It should tell your visitors as much as you can in a snapshot to entice them to click.